RommelTJ/ExercisesAndAlgorithms/interview_tips/3-HowToGetUnstuck.md

 2) Pay attention to your interviewer.
 If she asks a question about something you just said, there’s probably a hint buried in there.
 Don’t worry about losing your train of thought—drop what you’re doing and dig into her question.

+## Relax.
+You’re supposed to get stuck.

+Interviewers choose hard problems on purpose.
+They want to see how you poke at a problem you don’t immediately know how to solve.

+Seriously.
+If you don’t get stuck and just breeze through the problem, your interviewer’s evaluation might just say "Didn’t get a good read on candidate's problem-solving process—maybe she'd already seen this interview question before?"

+On the other hand, if you do get stuck, use one of these tricks to get unstuck, and communicate clearly with your interviewer throughout... that’s how you get an evaluation like, "Great problem-solving skills.
+Hire."